jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 ## Registered Composites
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/The_Olympic_Rings_in_Tokyo_01.jpg/960px-The_Olympic_Rings_in_Tokyo_01.jpg?20210723080534" alt="Olympic Rings" title="Image Source: https://commons.wikimedia.org/wiki/File:The_Olympic_Rings_in_Tokyo_01.jpg" width = "40%" align="right" style="padding: 35px;">

 Drawing programs often provide many basic shapes.
 I've shown that we can easily add `Triangle`, `Rectangle` and `Circle`.
-What if we want to provide more complex shape, such as the [Olympic Rings](https://en.wikipedia.org/wiki/Olympic_symbols)?
+What if we want to provide more a complex shape, such as the [Olympic Rings](https://en.wikipedia.org/wiki/Olympic_symbols)?

-I started with an `OlypicRings` class that extended `RegisteredBreeder`.
+I started with an `OlympicRings` class that extended `RegisteredBreeder`.
 Since I already had its essential building blocks, I implemented `OlympicRings` internally as a `Shapes` of five `Circles` where each `circle` declared one of the five Olympic colors as its state.
 It worked, but it felt off.

 The previous _Squid Game_ classes aren't large.
 Most of their implementation focuses upon the infrastructure declared by the **Prototype/Template-Method** framework in which they reside.
 Their `render()` methods would have more substance if they actually rendered images rather than return text that describes what they are doing.
 But when I implemented `OlympicRings`, it felt redundant.
 Even its `render()` method didn't add anything substantial, since it delegated to its `Shapes` attribute.

 Then it occurred to me.
-I don't need an `OlympicsRings` class.
+I don't need an `OlympicRings` class.
 I only need to create a breeder composite and register it.
 Here's all that's needed to create an ___Olympic Rings___ breeder composite:
 ```java
 RegisteredBreeder.register("OlympicRings", ShapeFactory.acquire("Breeder OlympicRings")
     .with(ShapeFactory.acquire("Circle", "Blue"))